FOBshippingpoint/mencrouche/NOTE.md

 - [x] Drag bookmark dock item.
 - [x] zooming
     - Separate the dock level to immune from sticky container scaling.
+    - :: NOTE: Debug zooming is hard, but I found that by comparing the arguments (width, height, x, y etc.) and their combination, it is more easy to find the correct formula.
+- [x] zooming reset by ctrl 0
+- [ ] Zooming UI
 - [ ] Toolbar for mobile.
 - [ ] iframe sticky
 - [ ] declarativeNetRequest -> unblock iframe